ENDE25/FIREFOX-tabs-hover-expand/README.md

 # Firefox Vertical Tabs Auto-Expand

+>[!WARNING]
+>This repository has been deprecated, as Firefox has already implemented this functionality.

 This tweak enables vertical tabs in Firefox to automatically expand when hovering over them, displaying full tab titles with a smooth animation.

 <img src="/demonstration.gif" alt="Demostración" width="450" />